Howdju/howdju/docs/adrs/ADR 2 Type Design.md

    or
 2. To support request parameters that control the addition of extra fields.

-## In/Out body models
+## Response/request body models

-In/Out Body models represent the entire body of an HTTP request or response.
-They may contain one or more In/Out models respectively. .
-They are named like `MethodEntityDirection` (`{Get,Post,Put,Delete}Endpoint{In,Out}`).
+Response/request body models represent the entire body of an HTTP request or response.
+They may contain one or more In/Out models as fields, respectively.
+They are named like `MethodEndpointDirection` (`{Get,Post,Put,Delete}Endpoint{In,Out}`).
 E.g.: `GetPropositionIn`/`GetPropositionOut`.
 Often the `Endpoint` will correspond to an entity.